-- Two layers of ceramic tile will be quite heavy and can be more than the underlying joists and subfloor can adequately handle.
+- Two layers of ceramic tile will be quite heavy, and can weigh more than the underlying joists and subfloor can adequately handle.
 A subfloor system that worked fine for a single layer of ceramic tile may not be strong enough to handle the many hundreds of extra pounds added when a second layer is added.

 - An extra layer of ceramic tile adds substantial thickness to the flooring layer.
 This may be a problem if it creates a noticeable offset to adjoining floor surfaces, such as between a ceramic tile kitchen and wood-floor dining room.
 It can also require that doors be trimmed and trim moldings re-installed to accommodate the height changes.

 One-Layer Sheet Vinyl Flooring

 Ceramic tile can also be installed directly over existing sheet vinyl flooring, but only if certain conditions are met.
 The TCNA gives the following requirements for using vinyl flooring as an underlayment for ceramic tile:

 - The sheet vinyl must be clean and free of wax or other bond breakers.
 The very shiny vinyl must be scuffed up, or scarified, in order to provide a surface that tile adhesives can bond to.

 - The subfloor beneath the vinyl must deflect less than the industry standard: L360 deflection criteria.
 As a homeowner, measuring defection is not an easy task.
 But if you feel any "give" to the floor when you walk on it, it is likely too flexible for a ceramic tile installation.
 In this case, some type of reinforcement of the joists and/or a new, sturdy underlayment is required.